-In the absence of direction from the Province of Nova Scotia regarding the creation of a province-wide set of Accessible Parking Guidelines, staff has compiled a comprehensive set of Guidelines to be used to help guide decisions surrounding On-Street Accessible Parking.
+In the absence of direction from the Province of Nova Scotia regarding the creation of a province-wide set of Accessible Parking Guidelines, staff has compiled a comprehensive set of guidelines to be used to help guide decisions surrounding On-Street Accessible Parking.
 Staff began the process in 2019, completing several public engagement events and cross-jurisdictional scan to determine accepted best practices from across Canada.
 Through this effort, staff identified five key areas:

 - Better Signage and Space Marking

 - Consideration of Requirements

 - Having Plentiful Spaces

 - Developing a Formula

-- Looking for Good Practices
+- Looking for Best Practice

+The Traffic Authority has reviewed and is in agreement with the adoption of the guidelines as an internal standard.
 The Accessible Parking Guideline is to be applied as the uniform standard for urban on-street accessible parking spaces within the Municipality.
 Whether accessible parking is requested for review and/or installation on a street block or it is assessed as part of the criteria within the limits of new construction or rehabilitation, the Accessible Parking Guideline should be followed to the greatest extent possible.
-The Guideline describes considerations for the two major use cases anticipated:

-- Resolution of a citizen-generated request for new or improved on-street accessible parking - Treatment of accessible parking as part of a major road or building construction project
+The Guideline describes considerations for the two major use cases anticipated: - Resolution of a citizen-generated request for new or improved on-street accessible parking.